-- Package pricing.
-Clients know up front the package of services they will receive based on the number and complexity of issues in dispute.
+- Budget pricing.
+Clients create the package of services they desire based on the number and complexity of issues in dispute.
 For example, packages for divorce with children typically include

 — full mediation/arbitration of issues culminating in a formal document approved by the court